remix-run/remix/docs/api/conventions.md

 ---
-title: Application Module APIs
+title: Conventions
 order: 1
 ---

+# Conventions

 A lot of Remix API isn't imported from `remix`, but are instead conventions and exports from your application modules.

-# remix.config.js
+## remix.config.js

 When remix first starts up, it reads your config file, you need to make sure this file is deployed to your server as it's read when the server starts.